nonenonenonenonenonenonenonenonenonenonenonenonenonenonenonenone

-Thirty-three years after receiving protection under the Endangered Species Act, the Mexican gray wolf remains the most endangered mammal in North America and the most endangered subspecies of gray wolf in the world.
+Forty years after receiving protection under the Endangered Species Act, the Mexican gray wolf remains one of the most endangered mammals in North America and the most endangered subspecies of gray wolf in the world.

 Following the Mexican gray wolf listing as an endangered species in 1976, the United States and Mexico collaborated to capture all lobos remaining in the wild.
 This extreme measure prevented the lobos' extinction.
 Five wild Mexican wolves (four males and one pregnant female) were captured alive in Mexico from 1977 to 1980 and used to start a captive breeding program.
 The captive population is managed for maximum genetic integrity by experts with the Mexican Wolf Species Survival Plan.